Gain The Understanding, Insight, And Know-How

 To Engage Authentically with Clients As Emotions Emerge

 In this highly practical series, some of the field’s leading innovators will give you a deep understanding of what's really going on when you feel bored, disconnected, afraid, over-reactive, or simply unsure of what's best in the face of strong emotion.
 Each session is packed with concrete guidelines and step-by-step approaches to harness the power of emotion for healing.
-Here are just a few of the things you'll learn:

 - How to use emotion to repair and rebuild bonds between partners.